| E-*What*?- Getting to grips with Email!

 to the internet - you log into a web page and key in your user name and

 password and away you go. this is very handy if you travel a lot.
+It is also possible if you ahve a 'POP3' mailbox (most email accounts

 are POP3 as standard but check with your ISP) to set up a web based email